Applicant Guide – Applying for Specialty Training as NIHR (National Institute for Health Research) Academic Clinical Fellow 2024

 Core details can be saved and revisited at any point prior to the submission of an application.
 Complete instructions on how to register and use the application system are available on the home page of Oriel.

-Applications for the Academic Clinical Fellow posts open at 10:00am (UK time) on the 7th October 2022 and can be completed and submitted from this date.
-The deadline for submission is 16:00pm (UK time) on the 2nd November 2022.
+Applications for the Academic Clinical Fellow posts open at 10:00am (UK time) on the Friday 6th of October 2023 and can be completed and submitted from this date.
+The deadline for submission is 16:00pm (UK time) on Wednesday 1st of November 2023.

 Tip: Refer to the shortlisting scoring framework on the NIHR website when completing the application form.